 Director of Special Education Post-Master's Certificate

-meet four weekends each academic semester at the ISU Normal, IL campus on Friday evening and Saturday;
+- meet approximately four weekends each academic semester virtually on Friday evenings and on Saturday mornings and early afternoons

-complete 24 credit hours of advanced coursework including 4-6 hours of special education administration professional practice in the schools; and
+- complete 24 credit hours of advanced coursework including four-six hours of special education administration professional practice

 - complete the program in approximately five semesters and have a high success rate of pasing the ISBE DOSE content area test

 - may be required to complete an additional special education cross categorical instructional methods course depending on their Master's degree program content (e.g., school psychology, speech-language pathology, or social work).